 We will never sell your personal data or share it in a way you would not reasonably expect.

 Firebird only stores personal data on encrypted servers within the United Kingdom (UK).

 We take our security responsibilities very seriously and have put in place robust measures to protect our and our customers’ personal data from accidental or unlawful access, disclosure, loss, damage or destruction.

 The following are examples of how we achieve this:

 You have the following rights under the data protection laws:

+To exercise these rights, please contact us by emailing DPO@firebirdltd.co.uk You are not usually required to pay a fee and can expect to receive a response within one calendar month.
 Further information about your data protection rights, can be found on the Information Commissioner’s Office website at www.ico.org.

 Changes to this privacy notice

 We may need to update this privacy notice periodically, so we recommend that you revisit this information from time to time.
-This version was last updated on 6 April 2020.
+This version was last updated on 9 April 2021.